 Diet

-The primary diet of the bald eagle is fish, although they eat a variety of other animals and birds that are available easily.
+The bald eagle primarily eats fish but also consumes a variety of other readily available animals and birds.
 They also prey on ducks, waterfowl, and small mammals, like rabbits, raccoons and squirrels.

 Bald eagles are said to be opportunists when it comes to diet, as these birds also steal food from other birds or animals.
 Bald eagles are also scavengers and may prey on sick and dying fish, birds and animals.